-This information is relevant for students joining the department in October 2018.
+This information is relevant for students joining the department in September 2021.
 We look forward to welcoming you to the department!

 English at Warwick

 For Q300, QW34, and VQ32 students, you can familiarise yourself with the structure of your chosen degree programme by following the links above.
 Whilst the core degrees have much in common, they are individually conceived and structured, and you need to be aware of the degree requirements attached to each of them, if only to avoid confusing your timetable with a fellow student who may be reading a different degree.

 Please see here to see a summary of the modules you will study in the first year, along with details of texts to study.
-See the advance reading link on the right!

 Surviving the First Weeks